alaz/legitbot/README.md

 end
 ```

-Or if you do not like all these nasty crawlers stealing your content or
+Or if you do not like all those ghoulish crawlers stealing your
-maybe evaluating it and getting ready to invade your site with spammers,
+content, evaluating it and getting ready to invade your site with spammers,
 then block them all:

 ```ruby